-California may be able to boast of Silicon Valley, but in a (not so) quiet corner of south-west England, lies Bristol and it’s very own hub of digital prowess – BS1, or as it’s fondly known amongst its residents, Silicon Gorge.
-Home to a growing number of exciting Bristol Startups, this zone of commercial enterprise is fast becoming an aspirational hotspot for tech wizards and ambitious business leaders alike, with only one message for California…
+California may be able to boast of Silicon Valley, but in a (not so) quiet corner of south-west England, lies Bristol.
+BS1, or as it’s fondly known amongst its residents, Silicon Gorge, is a hub of digital prowess.
+Silicon gorge is home to a growing number of exciting Bristol Startups.
+This zone of commercial enterprise is fast becoming an aspirational hotspot for tech wizards and ambitious business leaders alike, with only one message for California…

 “Watch out.
 We Byte”!

-Bristol’s journey has been well documented.
+Bristol’s journey to Silicon Gorge status has been well documented.
 We can quote Rick Chapman who speaks of the 2016 First Smart Cities Index.
 This evaluation of 10 cities within the UK was based on the strategies, key projects and overall willingness of each to embrace progressive technological visions.

 Leading the way in this arena is Bristol’s Temple Quarter, also referred to as The Enterprise Zone.
-Since its birth in 20 12, 3,000 people have come to work in the ‘zone’ which is engineered for tech and digital success.
-Super fast broadband and its proximity to Temple Meads Train Station mean that its 360 connectivity is second to none.
+Since its birth in 2012, 3,000 people have come to work in the ‘zone’ which is engineered for tech and digital success.
+Superfast broadband and its proximity to Temple Meads Train Station mean that its 360 connectivity is second to none.
 Plans to further improve Bristol’s rail links in 2019 will secure its status as a truly 21st-century facility.
-Better connectivity and social integration with surrounding areas and beyond will make Bristol an attractive prospect and realistic commute for digital talent who have not yet made the leap from capital living.
+Better connectivity and social integration with surrounding areas and beyond will make Bristol an attractive prospect.
+80 minute commute times will make it realistic for digital talent who have not yet made the leap from capital living.

-As evidence of Bristol’s aspirational vision, a mission statement published at the start of the project sees Mayor Marvin Rees, commit to expanding on this success by promising to secure 17,000 jobs within the Enterprise Zone throughout the lifespan of the project.
+Bristol has very aspirational visions.
+A mission statement published at the start of the project saw Mayor Marvin Rees, commit to expanding on this success.
+He promised to secure 17,000 jobs within the Enterprise Zone throughout the lifespan of the project.
 Due to conclude in 2037, the project will concentrate its energies on attracting business within the innovative hi-tech, creative and digital, low carbon and professional services.

-Perhaps Silicon Gorge ’s promise lies in its unique position of being able to boast both of established prowess, along with its ability to nurture and educate young talent.
-Historically, Bristol has had a strong tech presence, with many industry leaders in the fields of media, tech and aeronautical engineering enjoying success here.
+Perhaps Silicon Gorge ’s promise lies in its unique position of being able to boast both of established prowess.
+Alongside this, it has the ability to nurture and educate young talent.
+Historically, Bristol has had a strong tech presence.
+Many industry leaders in the fields of media, tech and aeronautical engineering enjoy success here.
 Meanwhile, two first-class universities are educating the tech talent of the future.
 The University of Bristol, for example, graduates more than 5,000 software engineers and other computer science-related students, each year.
 It is unarguably a city with a wealth of digital and tech talent waiting to be unleashed.

 Can Silicon Gorge Close The Digital Skill Gap?

 In November 2017, they submitted a planning application for The Temple Quarter Enterprise Campus.
 This exciting new facility will be a significant development for the tech entrepreneurs and employees of the future.
-Seven buildings, providing a mix of teaching facilities and accommodation will be at the heart of what will undeniably become an enviable feature on the skyline of the Bristol Enterprise Zone.
+Seven buildings, providing a mix of teaching facilities and accommodation will be at the heart it.
+Temple Campus will undeniably become an enviable feature on the skyline of the Bristol Enterprise Zone.
 Permissions were granted in July this year, meaning that the project is “Full Steam Ahead”!

 The campus will extend its arms to its first student intake in 2021/2022.
 Not only will it educate those at the beginning of their career journey, but will also allow the wider community to upskill and evolve their digital learning.
 Something which is crucial if the established workforce is to remain employable and relevant in our evolving digital age.